Audrey Hepburn

 Audrey Hepburn and William Holden

-While working on the play "Ondine", Audrey met actor Mel Ferrer, whom she soon married.
+While working on the play "Ondine", Audrey met actor Mel Ferrer and soon married him.
 The couple's wedding took place in Switzerland, where Audrey was receiving treatment for asthma.

 Audrey with actor Mel Ferrer